Jessie Ware Album Reviews

 2017, 6.5/10

-Ware tried to rush out a sequel to Tough Love – pregnant with her first child, she tried to release it before the birth.
-She later told The Fader that her motivation was “Must provide.
-Must make a hit for my unborn child.”
-A friend convinced her that the album wasn’t up to scratch, and she reworked it for a later release.
-Despite the reworking, Glasshouse struggles to move her sound forward – it’s another likeable pop/soul album that’s under the shadow of Devotion.
+But a friend convinced her that the album wasn’t good enough, so Ware reworked it for a later release.
+Despite the reworking, Glasshouse struggles to move Ware’s sound forward.
+It ends up as another likeable pop/soul album under the shadow of Devotion.
 The Blue Nile’s Paul Buchanan guests on ‘Last of the True Believers’, while Ed Sheeran is on the closing ‘Sam’.

 Ware is always enjoyable with her lovely voice and likeable personality, but too many of these songs are generic.
 Even my favourite, ‘Alone’, feels like routine soul-pop, and only takes flight because of its memorable vocal melody.
-Low-key acoustic songs provide a strong end to the record – ‘Sam’ is Ware’s most obviously biographical song in her biography, while ‘Last of the True Believers’ is sweeping and pretty.
+Low-key acoustic songs provide a strong end to the record.
+‘Sam’ is Ware’s most obviously biographical song in her biography, while ‘Last of the True Believers’ is sweeping and pretty.

 Glasshouse is pleasant enough, but Ware was wise to reinvent herself with her next release.